Guidance and Support

 Elementary: Elementary is marked by the formation of attitudes about school, self, peers, social groups and family.
 School counselors help students develop decision making, communication and life training skills; character values; as well as feelings of dignity and self worth.

 Middle School/Junior High: Early adolescence is exciting, yet a challenging time for students.
 Transition is the key word.
-Through the middle school years, children experience rapid physical and psychological changes, characterised by a search for their own unique identity, need to explore a variety of interests, heavy reliance on friends and peers for comfort, understanding and approval, less reliance on parents and family, extreme sensitivity to comments from others, and high levels of activity coupled with frequent fatigue.
+Through the middle school years, children experience rapid physical and psychological changes, characterized by a search for their own unique identity, need to explore a variety of interests, heavy reliance on friends and peers for comfort, understanding and approval, less reliance on parents and family, extreme sensitivity to comments from others, and high levels of activity coupled with frequent fatigue.
 School counselors help students make these important transitions.

 High School: Adolescence is the final transition into adult hood and the world of work.
 Students decide who they are, what they do well and what they will do when they graduate from high school.
 They are searching for a place to belong and need guidance in making concrete decisions.
 During these crucial years school counselors help adolescents evaluate their strengths, skills and abilities, define their independence and plan for their future.